chairulakmal/market/README.md

 }
 ```

-The data used in this project comes from two public endpoints listed below.
+The data used in this project comes from two public endpoints listed at the end of this doc.
 The first endpoint gives us an array of `CurrencyData` objects that hold details about various cryptocurrencies or tokens.
 The second endpoint provides an array of `PriceData` objects, where the base currency in `PriceData.pair` matches the `CurrencyData.currencyGroup`.
 These endpoints allow the app to fetch real-time price data for presentation.
 However, it's important to note that only the second endpoint is used to update the data in real-time, as the first endpoint's data is not refreshed as frequently.

+## Things to Improve

+## Endpoints (API)

 <details>
 <summary>